EverettIsNotDead/wp-security-poc/README.md

 * High volume of requests to `/xmlrpc.php`
 * Large XML payloads containing multiple authentication attempts
 * Repeated login attempts within a single HTTP request

 ---

+## Limitations

+* Requires XML-RPC to be enabled
+* May be blocked by WAF or rate limiting
+* Response detection is heuristic-based

+---